keenanwoodall/Deform/.github/README.md

 * [Getting Started](../Documentation/GettingStarted.md)
 * [Creating a Custom Deformer](../Documentation/CustomDeformer.md)

-## Contributing
-Pull requests are more than welcome!
-Feel free to add a feature or solve an [issue](https://github.com/keenanwoodall/Deform/issues).

 The ["help wanted"](https://github.com/keenanwoodall/Deform/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label is used on issues I'm struggling with - it doesn't mean I'll only accept help on issues with the ["help wanted"](https://github.com/keenanwoodall/Deform/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label.

 ## Acknowledgments